basecamp/handbook/benefits-and-perks.md

 ## Sabbatical

-Every three years, employees are eligible to take a one-month-long paid sabbatical.
+Every three years, employees are eligible to take a 30-day paid sabbatical.
 Just give a heads-up preferably three months in advance, so we can coordinate the work-load accordingly.

 ## Family Leave